-- You must use a "first-and-rest" recursion: drawStair should draw the first rectangle and then call itself recursively to draw the rest of the rectangles. - (x, y) is the bottom left of the first rectangle. - width and height are the width and height of the first rectangle. - The next rectangle should be adjacent to the first rectangle, and its height should be 10 pixels smaller than the height of the first rectangle. - It should continue to draw rectangles as long as the height is larger than 10.
+- You must use a "first-and-rest" recursion: drawCastle should draw the first level and then call itself recursively to draw the others. - (left, y) is the top left of the first rectangle and width is its. - Your method should continue to draw rectangles as long as the width is at least 10.

-For example, drawStair(150, 100, 50, 55) should output the following:
+For example, drawCastle(20, 400, 600) should output the following:

-The dashed double-arrow lines and the numbers are for indication, you do not need to draw them.
+The dashed arrow lines and the numbers are for indication, you do not need to draw them.